-I am so proud of your child's math and reading readiness progress!
+Review Needed Skills - I am so proud of your child's reading readiness progress!

-Have your child begin to write sentences using their popcorn words, word families or just have them sound out words to write.
-Remember when writing; use a finger space in between words, a capital letter at the beginning of the sentence and the proper punctuation at the end of the sentence.
+Have your child write sentences using popcorn words, the word list that are sent home weekly and word families.
+Remember when writing, use finger space in-between words, use a capital letter at the beginning of the sentence and the proper punctuation at the end of the sentence.

 Mastery of the following skills is essential to insure success for the beginning reader.